wail-uottawa/docker-ros-elg5228/README.md

 The docker image can be either pulled directly from Docker Hub, or built locally on your personal computer.
 The former method may be much more convenient.

 ## Pulling the Docker Image from Docker Hub
-Currently, the docker image lives in a Docker Hub repository [realjsk/docker-ros-elg5228](https://hub.docker.com/r/realjsk/docker-ros-elg5228).
+Currently, the docker image lives in a Docker Hub repository [realjsk/docker-ros-noetic-vnc](https://hub.docker.com/r/realjsk/docker-ros-noetic-vnc).
 It can be pulled using the docker command:

-	docker pull realjsk/docker-ros-elg5228:<tag>
+	docker pull realjsk/docker-ros-noetic-vnc:<tag>

 where `<tag>` is the tag you prefer to pull.
-A list of available tags is found at [https://hub.docker.com/r/realjsk/docker-ros-elg5228/tags](https://hub.docker.com/r/realjsk/docker-ros-elg5228/tags).
-For instance, you can replace `<tag>` in the above command by `20210908`.
+A list of available tags is found at [https://hub.docker.com/r/realjsk/docker-ros-noetic-vnc/tags](https://hub.docker.com/r/realjsk/docker-ros-noetic-vnc/tags).
+For instance, you can replace `<tag>` in the above command by `20240502`.

 ## Building the Docker Image Locally
 The source files to build the docker image on a local computer are stored at the Github repository [https://github.com/wail-uottawa/docker-ros-elg5228](https://github.com/wail-uottawa/docker-ros-elg5228).

 1. Start by cloning the repository:
    `git clone https://github.com/wail-uottawa/docker-ros-elg5228.git`
-2. Then, cd to the directory including the file `Dockerfile` and (with the docker server running) build the image:
-   `docker build --squash -t name:<tag>  .` (note the dot at the end)
-   where `name` and `<tag>` are the name and tag you want to give to the built image.
-   This can also be done by editing and running the provided shell script `docker-build.sh` using the command:
-   `sh docker-build.sh`
+2. Then, (edit and) run the provided shell script `docker-build.sh`.
+You may need to change the image tag in that file.

 # Running the Container
 The container is developed under xfce-docker-container source, which makes it accessible through xfce-vnc or no-vnc (via http vnc service).
-In the following, it is assumed that the `name:<tag>` of the docker image is `realjsk/docker-ros-elg5228:20210908`.
+In the following, it is assumed that the `name:<tag>` of the docker image is `realjsk/docker-ros-noetic-vnc:20240502`.
 If you used a different one, please make the necessary adjustments to the proceeding commands.

 - Run command with a mapping to local port `5901` (vnc protocol) and `6901` (vnc web access):

-      `docker run -d -p 5901:5901 -p 6901:6901 realjsk/docker-ros-elg5228:20210908`
+      `docker run -d -p 5901:5901 -p 6901:6901 realjsk/docker-ros-noetic-vnc:20240502`

 - Another alternative to connect to the container is to use the interactive mode `-it` and `bash`

-      `docker run -it -p 5901:5901 -p 6901:6901 realjsk/docker-ros-elg5228:20210908 bash`
+      `docker run -it -p 5901:5901 -p 6901:6901 realjsk/docker-ros-noetic-vnc:20240502 bash`

 ## Connect & Control
 The default username and password in the container are `ubuntu` and `ubuntu`.